michgz/ac7maker/examples/README.md

 Example inputs for the ac7maker script

 ## Example 1
--- TODO
+Drums and acoustic guitar in the style of Nick & Roy Lowe.
+It is an examples of how to use the "chord_sync" field with versatile instruments to turn off transposition.
+Strum and body sounds are not transposed, while normal note sounds are transposed according to the played chord.

 ## Example 2
 Drums and guitar in the style of King Missile.
-It illustrates how arbitrary DSP chains can be applied to preset sounds within the rhythm definition itself.
+It shows how arbitrary DSP chains can be applied to preset sounds within the rhythm definition itself.
 In this example, a Delay effect is followed by Drive to create a guitar echo that fades from heavy distortion to clean -- an effect that can't be achieved with any of the preset DSP chains